fif911/CrowdNav_RTX/README.md

 ![Banner](./images/traffic_generator_simulates_traffic.png)

-### Minimal Setup

-* Download the RTX code
-* Run `python setup.py install` to download all dependencies
-* To run example experiments, first install [CrowdNav](https://github.com/Starofall/CrowdNav)
-* To use Spark as a PreProcessor you also need to install Spark and set SPARK_HOME

 ### Short teams guide:

 This is a guide for our team so everyone can spin-up and run properly the system.